Why You Need a Second Passport

 Reason #3: Effects of Foreign Policy

-Governments have different approaches of foreign relations.
+Governments have different approaches to foreign relations.
 Foreign policy can offset your ability to travel, bank, and invest.
 If you happen to fall under the citizenship of any of those countries then having a second passport will open many doors.

 And this foreign policy issue applies to countries at all levels of the economic spectrum.
 For example, the US policy of attacking foreign bankers and turning them into unpaid IRS agents has made it impossible for American’s to open accounts and do business at about 95% of the offshore banks.